marcoag-ros2gbp/iceoryx-release/doc/website/getting-started/installation.md

     ```

     !!! tip
-        To build all iceoryx components add `-DBUILD_ALL` to the CMake command
+        To build all iceoryx components add `-DBUILD_ALL=ON` to the CMake command.
+For Windows it is currently recommended to use the `cmake -Bbuild -Hiceoryx_meta -DBUILD_TEST=ON -DINTROSPECTION=OFF -DBINDING_C=ON -DEXAMPLES=ON` instead

 3. Compile the source code